 This panel was one of the lightest full-fledged folding solar panels we tested.
 It has three decent sized panels that deliver enough power to charge a tablet with relative ease, and it only weighs a little more than some of the hard-shelled chargers with a much smaller solar panel surface area.
 Many of the other panels that were about as powerful were almost double the weight.
 Pair this with a lightweight external battery for the ultimate dream team combo in backcountry solar charging.

 The Mercury 10 was one of the most portable folding panels we reviewed thanks to its excellent weight-to-panel-size-ratio.
 This is a very light and compact panel for the solar surface area it provides.

 This panel does not come with many adapters nor can you add them later.
 There is no cigarette lighter adapter capability or way to charge a laptop or device that does not have a USB cable.
 This means there are certain devices, such as camera battery chargers, that are not easily charged from this panel.
 This is a panel optimized for charging smart phones and tablets.

 Though this kit includes a proprietary battery, we do not recommend the battery.
 It is large, heavy, shaped awkwardly for transport (bulky), and performed poorly (by overheating and losing a charge much faster than expected).

-This panel is ideal for groups with 2 to 4 people that all want to keep their smart phones and tablets charged, but it is also light enough for solo travelers on longer journeys, or for someone who has a "mobile office" with a tablet and smart phone that will be in heavy use in the field.
-We highly recommend combining this panel with an inexpensive external battery so that you can charge the battery and a device at once.
+This panel is ideal for groups with 2 to 4 people that all want to keep their smartphones and tablets charged, but it is also light enough for solo travelers on longer journeys, or for someone who has a "mobile office" with a tablet and smartphone that will be in heavy use in the field.
+Paired with a cheap external battery, you can charge device and battery simultaneously.